polusgg/docs/accounts-api/api-private/README.md

     "discord_id": string | null,
     // The user's display name
     "display_name": string,
+    // The timestamp at which the user's account was created "created_at": string,
+    // The timestamp after which the user will be able to change their name "name_change_available_at": string
-    // - If the user is currently banned then this will be an ISO 8601
+    // Whether or not the user is currently banned "banned": boolean,
-    //   timestamp describing the time at which their ban will expire
+    // The timestamp at which the user's ban will expire
-    //   (e.g. 2021-04-20T00:03:41.000000Z)
-    // - If the user is not currently banned then this will be null "banned_until": string | null,
+    // If the user is banned and this is null, then the user is banned indefinitely "banned_until": string | null,
+    // Whether or not the user is currently muted "muted": boolean,
+    // The timestamp at which the user's mute will expire
+    // If the user is muted and this is null, then the user is muted indefinitely "muted_until": string | null,
     // A list of all perks that the user has access to
     // This example lists all possible perks
     "perks": [